WENXINGEVIN/machine-learning-interview-questions/list_of_questions_machine_learning.md

 ## Learning Theory

 1. Describe bias and variance with examples.
+    Bias is a learner's tendency to consistently learn the same wrong thing.
+For example, when we shoot a target with 10 shots, we consistently shoot at one corner of the target and bullets wholes do not scatter.
+Then this is an example of high-bias.
+    Variance is the tendency to learn random things unrelated to the real signal.
+Still shooting a target, if bullets wholes scatters aroud the center.
+Then this is the an example of high variance.

 1. What is Empirical Risk Minimization?
 1. What is Union bound and Hoeffding's inequality?
 1. Write the formulae for training error and generalization error.
 Point out the differences.